AlexBurnes/cmake_scripts/README.md

 # Abstract

-Collection of cmake modules and macroses used to build C++ projects
+Collection of CMake modules and macros used to build C++ projects.

 # Version